 We use RAM algorithms with registers and a program as our model of computation.
 This is used for our efficient arithmetization.
 But the verifier is very simple and can be implemented efficiently in other common models of computation, like multi-tape Turing machines.
-We may assume that on accepting or rejecting, our machines instantly clear their states to some canonical accept or reject state.
+For completeness, we also present the arithmetization of a multitape Turing Machine in Appendix A. We may assume that on accepting or rejecting, our machines instantly clear their states to some canonical accept or reject state.
 We also assume that $S = \Omega(\log(n))$, otherwise our algorithm can't read its entire input.